 The Growth Mindset theory states that how someone views their abilities impacts on how they think, feel and behave in future tasks.
 It is now arguably the most popular psychological theory in education.

 Growth Mindset has been associated with a range of benefits that include persistence, seeking better feedback, coping better with transitions, grit, and pro-social behaviours.
 These are often the behaviours associated with doing well at school.
 But does it translate into better grades?

 Numerous studies conducted by many different researchers have found a strong relationship between students who have a growth mindset and the grades they achieved.

 Likewise, a different study by David Paunesku, Gregory Walton, Carissa Romero, Eric Smith, David Yeager and Carol Dweck from Stamford University and the University of Texas on 1,500 students found that combining a growth mindset and a sense of purpose intervention improved the likelihood of students completing Maths, English and Science courses and doing better along the way.
 This impact was most pronounced for students who were struggling and deemed most “at risk”.

-Growth mindset has also been found to help to improve grades in students who are likely to suffer from the ‘stereotype threat’, which is when they believe certain stereotypes about who does well in certain subjects.
-For example, this study by Catherine Good and colleagues from the University of New York on 1,005 students found that growth mindset improved a sense of belonging in females pupils studying maths, which improved their grades, as did this study on 79 students by researchers from New York University, Winona State University and The University of Texas who found that teaching African American students about a growth mindset and how it related to learning led to those students, on average, getting a boost in their grades.
+Growth mindset has also been found to help to improve grades in students who are likely to suffer from the “stereotype threat”, which is when they believe certain stereotypes about who does well in certain subjects.
+For example, this study by Catherine Good and colleagues from the University of New York on 1,005 students found that growth mindset improved a sense of belonging in females pupils studying maths, which improved their grades.
+So did this study on 79 students by researchers from New York University, Winona State University and The University of Texas, which found that teaching African American students about a growth mindset and how it related to learning led to those students, on average, getting a boost in their grades.
 These students were also more likely to report greater enjoyment about school and were more engaged in lessons afterwards as well.